 MKT4230 Market Research3

-Use of data analysis and consumer perspective in contemporary marketing efforts.Prerequisite: MKT3000
+This course provides a study of how data analysis and consumer perspective are used in contemporary marketing efforts.Prerequisite: MKT3000

 MKT4300 Key Trends in Consumer Behavior3